bryandelgado99/bryandelgado99/README.md

+<h1 align="center">Hello everyone!
+Welcome to my GitHub profile</h1>

 ###

-<h1 align="center">¡Hola a todos!
-Bienvenidos a mi perfil de GitHub</h1>
+<p align="left">Nice to meet you, coder!
+My name is Bryan Paul Delgado, but you can call me Paul.
+I am a passionate JUNIOR developer from Quito, Ecuador, focused on mobile development, aiming to create, innovate, and refine my skills and the projects I work on.</p>

 ###

-<p align="left">Un gusto conocerte, coder!
-Me llamo Bryan Paul Delgado pero, puedes llamarme Paul.
-Soy un apasionado desarrollador JUNIOR, proveniente de Quito, Ecuador, del ámbito móvil que busca crear, innovar y pulir sus habilidades y los proyectos en los que trabajo.</p>

-###

 <br clear="both">

-<h3 align="left">Contáctame</h3>
+<h3 align="left">Contact Me</h3>

 ###